Public Health Laboratory (PHL)

 We typically do not provide tours for elementary, middle, and high schools, or to the public.
 Tours are given the 3rd Wednesday of every month at 10:00 a.m. and last for 90 minutes.

-- How we prepared to begin screening newborns for X-linked adrenoleukodystrophy
+- How we worked with several stakeholders to begin screening Minnesota newborns for three new conditions, including spinal muscular atrophy (SMA).

 Clinical Laboratory Improvement Amendments (CLIA) Certificate of Compliance